taskbase/tb-grid/README.md

 ## 💯 What's the status of the project?

 - The project is to be considered experimental and non-battle tested at this point
 - The "API" (class names, css property names) are not to be considered stabled.
-Rather it is a working draft and we'd love to receive feedback on it.
+Rather it is a working draft, and we'd love to receive feedback on it.
 This is also reflected in the npm version below `1.0.0`.
 - Initial prototype is working well, see demo
 - We are planning to replace Bootstrap with `tb-grid` in our own codebase
 - We would be thrilled to hear your opinions & suggestions on `tb-grid`!
 Why don't you just give it a spin and let us know what you think?